BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

 * Choose an arbitrary name for your environment.
 Choose _Managed_ as environment type to let Amazon organize the jobs automatically.
 Choose the default _Batch service-linked role_ to give all the permissions to access other AWS services like ECS. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_compute_env_config.png)

 * Choose _On demand_ as instance type.
 Fargate is not compatible with multi-node execution.
 Choose the maximal number of vCPUs (CPU cores) that can be allocated for your jobs.
-As a reference, one instance of Webots uses 2 vCPUS.
-So for 16 parallel nodes, 32 vCPUS should be allocated.
-Note that if resources are missing for some jobs, AWS Batch will simply queue them until a vCPU is free again.
+As a reference, the selected instance (_m5.large_) type uses 2 vCPUS.
+Each node will run on 1 instance, meaning the number of required vCPUs is equal to `2 × (P+1)`, with P the number of particles.
+So for 15 particles, 16 parallel nodes are needed (including the PSO one), 32 vCPUS should be allocated.
+Note that if more resources are requested for started jobs than this limit, AWS Batch will simply queue them until a vCPU is free again.
 Also, unused resources are not charged at all.
 This field is only an indicative limit for the compute environment.
-Remove _optimal_ instance types and choose _m5.large_ instead for a cheaper but faster execution of the simulations.<br>
+As mentioned, _m5.large_ instances should be chosen as instance type, as they are cheaper and more powerful than the instances chosen if the field is kept to _optimal_.<br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_instance_config.png)

 * In the _Networking_ part, choose the correct VPC.
 Again, if you went for the internet option, you should choose _internet-vpc_ VPC.
 If not, you can keep the default VPC.
 IMPORTANT: with the _internet-vpc_, remove all public subnets.
 Only private subnets are allowed for internet containers. <br>